 - Then, run lukewarm water over them – but do not soak them completely.

-- Use a mild hand soap like Ivory, lather up the fingers of one hand, and use that hand to gently massage out any further dirt in the suede.
+- Use a mild soap, lather up the fingers of one hand, and use that hand to gently massage out any further dirt in the suede.

 - Rinse again and air dry.